An exploratory study of a tellurium-loaded liquid scintillator based on water and p-dioxane: Introduction

 \section{Introduction}

-Tellurium-loaded liquid scintillators are key materials for neutrinoless double-beta decay ($0\upnu\upbeta\upbeta$) experiments in large-scale detectors.
-Conventional approaches, primarily developed by collaborations such as SNO+ \cite{thesno+collaboration2021sno}, focus on incorporating tellurium into organic scintillators by synthesizing tellurium-containing compounds to improve solubility \cite{auty2023method,ding2023novel,suslov2022development}.
+Tellurium-loaded liquid scintillators play an important role in neutrinoless double-beta decay ($0\upnu\upbeta\upbeta$) searches with large-scale detectors.
+Conventional approaches, primarily developed by collaborations such as SNO+ \cite{thesno+collaboration2021sno}, focus on incorporating tellurium into organic scintillators through the synthesis of tellurium-containing compounds to improve solubility \cite{auty2023method,ding2023novel,suslov2022development,ding2025novel}.
 The most common strategy involves the dehydration condensation of telluric acid (TeA) with diols to form viscous oligomers.
-However, these oligomers often exhibit limited solubility in linear alkylbenzene (LAB) solvents, necessitating additional solubilizers and ultimately constraining the achievable tellurium loading \cite{auty2023method,ding2023novel}.
+However, these oligomers often exhibit limited solubility in linear alkylbenzene (LAB), necessitating additional solubilizers and ultimately constraining the achievable tellurium loading \cite{auty2023method,ding2023novel}.

 Alternatively, tellurium compounds such as telluric acid and tellurite possess high solubility in water, suggesting the potential of water-based scintillators.
-One of the major challenges in such systems is the incorporation of a sufficient amount of fluor to enable efficient conversion of high-energy particle energy into visible light detectable by PMTs.
+A major challenge in these systems is the incorporation of sufficient fluor to enable efficient conversion of high-energy particle energy into visible photons detectable by PMTs.
 Currently, the light yield of water-based liquid scintillators reaches at most about 10\% of that of conventional organic scintillators \cite{caravaca2020characterization,choi2022development,steiger2024development}.
-While surfactant-assisted methods have been investigated \cite{biller2015sno,shimizu2019double}, they were not adopted in final designs of detectors like SNO+.
+Surfactant-assisted methods to load tellurium have been investigated \cite{biller2015sno,shimizu2019double}, but they were not adopted in the final detector designs, such as that of SNO+.
+Previous studies of emulsion counting have shown that introducing large amounts of water and inorganic salts into surfactant-based systems can lead to phase separation or gelation \cite{zarybnicky1979tritium,bagan2009plastic,bergeron2017phase}, which might be a major concern.